PCB Insulators expertly replaces and installs hot water heaters.

 Tank-type water heaters come in different sizes.
 A 60-gal. or 80-gal tank is adequate for most households.
 New ENERGY STAR tank-type water heaters are insulated to improve energy efficiency by reducing standby heat loss.

 Even with ample insulation, efficiency is limited because when the water in the tank eventually cools to a preset temperature, it must be reheated.
 Standby heat loss causes this cycle to repeat 24/7, whether you're using hot water or not, and whether you're at home or away.
 If your water heater feels warm to the touch, it's losing more energy and costing more money than it should.
 When the burner shuts off, the heat in the water is released up the flue too - so exterior tank insulation can't fix the problem of the water cooling again, requiring constant reheating.
 Interested in saving energy costs by eliminating standby heat loss?
-Then you may want to have a tankless or demand water heater installed.
+Then you may want to have a demand water heater installed.

 A heat pump water heater also qualifies as a tank-type water heater, but it works in a different way.
 Instead of utilizing gas, oil or electric resistance as a heat source, this appliance gets its heat from a small air-source heat pump located on the top of the tank.

 Like other heat pumps, this one uses a refrigerant to extract heat from the surrounding air and move it to a heat exchanger, where water heating takes place.
 If necessary, regular electric resistance heating elements in the tank can provide backup heating.
 A heat pump water heater is about twice as efficient as a standard electric water heater.

 However, it will cool the space where it's installed, so it may not be suitable for use in cold climates where basements and utility rooms need to be kept reasonably warm.